simplymequeeny/json-string-schema-generator/README.md

 [![codecov](https://codecov.io/gh/simplymequeeny/json-string-schema-generator/branch/master/graph/badge.svg)](https://codecov.io/gh/simplymequeeny/json-string-schema-generator)

 # json-string-schema-generator
-Generates JSON Schema based from JSON data using JAVA
+Generates JSON Schema or POJO based from JSON data using JAVA

 #### Motivation
 I have been googling a lot to find a library in JAVA that would generate me a JSON Schema based on the JSON data I have.
 But most of the libraries I found need to have a JAVA class in order to generate a JSON schema.
 So I made a simple JSON Schema Generator based on JSON data.
 If there is a library that already exists please let me know (via posting an Issue here)  and I will be happy to use it in the current project I am working on.
 Thanks!